Skip to main content

 }

-• The agent’s conversation state is restored from Overten’s durable store, keyed on run_id.
+• The agent’s conversation state is restored from our durable store, keyed on run_id.

-• The last saved document bytes are reloaded into the same run context.
+• The last saved document bytes are reloaded into the same run context the agent was using.

-• Your new prompt is appended as a fresh user message.
+• The new prompt is appended as a fresh user message.

 • The agent continues, using everything it already built.

-• download_url in the response points to the updated document after this turn.
+• download_url points to the new saved state after this turn.

 Tasks

-Each call to a generation endpoint produces a task.
-In sync mode (the default), the task lifecycle is hidden — you wait for the response and get the finished result.
-In async mode, you receive a task_id immediately and poll for the result:
+Each invocation produces a task.
+In sync mode the task shape is hidden — you get the finished result back directly.
+In async mode you get a task_id to poll:

 POST /excel/generate